nt0xa/russtone.io/source/_posts/isomnihack-teaser-2017-mindreader.md

 Connection: close
 ```

-So we can check correctness of python script like this:
+So, we can check correctness of python script like this:

 ```python
 test_in = '{"device":"000000000000000"}'